jellyfin/jellyfin-mpv-shim/README.md

 ## Development

 If you'd like to run the application without installing it, run `./run.py`.
-The project is written entierly in Python 3.
+The project is written entirely in Python 3.
 There are no closed-source components in this project.
 It is fully hackable.

 The project is dependent on `python-mpv`, `python-mpv-jsonipc`, and `jellyfin-apiclient-python`.
 If you are